ManiaExchange/GeryKnockout/docs/user-guide.md

 When starting the knockout, all players are put to play.
 If someone doesn't want to play, let them know about [opting out](#opting-out).

-During the knockout, the following commands may be used for moderation:
+During the knockout, the following commands may be used:

 - [/ko skip [warmup]](https://github.com/ManiaExchange/GeryKnockout/blob/main/docs/cli.md#ko-skip-warmup) - skips the current warmup or track
 - [/ko restart [warmup]](https://github.com/ManiaExchange/GeryKnockout/blob/main/docs/cli.md#ko-restart-warmup) - restarts the current round or track